Today is CENSUS DAY, so please take time to fill out the census papers sent in the mail or go online. Thanks

-The Blytheville Fire Department is under the direction of Fire Chief Mike Carney with 33 full-time firefighters.
+The Blytheville Fire Department is under the direction of Fire Chief Mike Carney with 27 full-time firefighters.
 They operate from three fire stations and cover roughly 100 square miles.
 Firefighters work shifts of 24 hours on and 48 hours off.
-There are eleven firefighters on a shift.
+There are nine firefighters on a shift.
 There are also four administrative employees who work Monday through Friday.

 The department has some of the most modern equipment available, which includes: